smarthomeaf/nspanel-shaf/README.md

 - Add multiple Page for Lights
 - Fix Media Player
 - Allow Panel to wake up when Physical buttons are pressed
+- Add Additional Icons for the lights Page
+- Simplify the chnaging of icons on the light page